 But having assessed your partners is only half the battle.
 The next step is to improve the performance conditions so that the partners who remain and any new ones you bring on will exceed expectations.
 Channel enablement, or to some, Channel Onboarding, will be the subject of a future blog post.

-For Sales VPs who think these suggestions have merit, give us a ring.
-Here is how to contact us: https://salesbenchmarkindex.com/contact-us/.
+For Sales VPs who think these suggestions have merit, give us a ring for an introductory conversation with a channel expert.